wahlflo/RemoteGitRepoAnalyzer/README.md

-  --gitignore           Shows the gitignore file --config              Shows the config file --assessment          Analyzes the content of the repo to find interesting files or configs --store               store the files which where downloaded
+  --gitignore           Shows the gitignore file --config              Shows the config file --assessment          Analyzes the content of the repo to find interesting files or configs --store               store the files which have been downloaded
 ```

 ## Example